 There are several factors to consider when deciding between a range, a stove with an oven underneath, or a cooktop.
 Ultimately, it depends on your cooking needs because each provides unique benefits.

 Ranges are the most common because they combine an oven and stovetop, so you do not have to buy each appliance separately.
 In addition to being a single purchase, ranges offer a few more benefits.
 First, all cooking functions are in one location, making it an efficient option for smaller-sized kitchens.
 Several types, sizes, and cooking styles are available, including freestanding, drop-in, slide-in, or double oven.
-Typically, they are easier to install and come with a lower price tag than purchasing a cooktop and separate wall oven.
-A four-burner stainless steel gas range has a starting price of $700.
+They are easy to install with the overall cost mainly related to the type of range chosen.

-When deciding on an induction cooktop versus a gas cooktop, there are few things to consider.
+When deciding on an induction versus a gas cooktop, there are few things to consider.
 There is no wasted heat because it is directly supplied to the pot or pan, it has easy cleanup because of the smooth surface, and you have maximum safety because this cooking keeps the surface cool.
 However, there are a few disadvantages.
 First, induction cooking only works with pots and pans made out of magnetic materials.
 This cookware is typically more expensive than normal cookware.
-Induction cooktops only work with power, so you cannot heat anything if your power goes out.
-Induction cooktops are often considered high-end, costing between $1,000 and $2,500.
+Induction units only work with power, so you cannot heat anything if your power goes out.
+Induction cooktops are often considered high-end.

-Gas cooktops also offer a few advantages.
-In contrast to induction cooktops, these cooktops operate if the power goes out.
-In addition, gas cooktops have a lower heat emission, meaning the kitchen stays cool while cooking.
+Gas units also offer a few advantages.
+In contrast to induction, these cooktops operate if the power goes out.
+In addition, gas units have a lower heat emission, meaning the kitchen stays cool while cooking.
 They can also easily change the temperature because of the knob controls.
 Using a gas cooktop has several disadvantages.
 First, they can be tougher to clean because of the metal grates.
-And, gas cooktops can be dangerous if not installed or used correctly because dangerous gas leaks may occur.
-On average, gas cooktops cost $300 to $1,500.
+And, gas units can be dangerous if not installed or used correctly because dangerous gas leaks may occur.

-The second major difference between an induction and an electric cooktop is the price range.
+The second major difference between an induction and an electric unit is the price range.
 Induction cooktops are often considered high-end, so they are noticeably more expensive, especially if you do not have the correct cookware.
-Induction cooktops cost $1,000 to $2,500.

 If you want a lower-cost alternative, an electric cooktop is a great option because it offers advantages.
-Because they are the most common type of cooktop, they are easy to install and use.
+Because they are the most common type, they are easy to install and use.
 They also offer residual heat, meaning you can use the heat to keep food warm once you turn the burner off.
 Lastly, electric cooktops are available in many sizes and styles, allowing you to pick one tailored to your needs.
-Generally, electric cooktops fall in the price range of $300 and $1,000.

 Although it seems obvious, one major difference between gas, electric, and induction cooktops is the power source.
 Gas stoves need to be hooked up to your gas line, but this means they can still work if the power goes out.
 Another notable difference is the operating cost because using natural gas costs less than electricity.
-While it may be cheaper to operate a gas cooktop, you are wasting more energy than an electric cooktop.
-One significant advantage electric cooktops have over gas is that they are more energy-efficient if you are looking for the greener option.
+While it may be cheaper to operate a gas unit, you are wasting more energy than an electric cooktop.
+One significant advantage electric units have over gas is that they are more energy-efficient if you are looking for the greener option.
+Below you will see the average costs you can expect to pay based on the type of heat source you choose for materials.

 Many cooktops have an LED display that gives precise readings for heat, burner capability, and cooking time.
 Models equipped with an LED display are typically more expensive, costing $650 to $1,000.